Undergraduate Admissions

 Reverse Transfer Program

 This program awards an associate degree to students who previously attended a NC community college and earned at least 16 community college course credits.
-The student will earn their associate degree while completing courses for a baccalaureate degree at the four year institution.
+The student will earn their associate degree while completing courses for a baccalaureate degree at the four-year institution.
 There is no cost to participate in the Reverse Transfer program.
 Students should contact their community college for fees related to printed diplomas and participating in graduation ceremonies.

 Students who transfer to a North Carolina university from one of the 58 North Carolina community colleges are given the opportunity to combine the credits earned at the university with credit already earned at the community college to determine if the associate degree requirements have been met.